Tinkerforge/doc/en/source/Hardware/Bricklets/Industrial_Dual_Analog_In.rst

 |test_intro|

 |test_connect|.
-Additionally connect a DC voltage source to the Bricklet.
+Additionally connect a DC voltage you want to measure to the Bricklet.
 For testing purposes connect the 3.3V output pin to the IN0- pin and connect the GND pin to the IN0+ pin.

 |test_tab|
 If everything went as expected you can now see the voltage in Volt